wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/2-powerapps-explore.md

 ![Edit screen with controls](../media/powerapps-edit-screen.png)

-Now that you have a sense of how the app is composed of screens and controls, we'll look at how you customize the app in the next topic.
+Now that you have a sense of how the app is composed of screens and controls, we'll look at how you customize the app in the next unit.